-When using an ATM in Indonesia, your foreign bank card should be automatically detected and you should then be given the option to have the screen displayed in English or in Indonesian.
-The ATM will dispense Indonesian Rupiah, usually in denominations of Rp 50,000 (around NZD$6*) or Rp 100,000 (around NZD$12*), and you will likely be limited to withdrawing around Rp 2 million (around NZD$220*).
+When using an ATM in Indonesia, your foreign bank card should be automatically detected – giving you the option to have the screen displayed in English or Indonesian.
+The ATM will dispense Indonesian Rupiah, usually in denominations of Rp 50,000 (around NZD$5*) or Rp 100,000 (around NZD$11*), and you will likely be limited to withdrawing around Rp 2 million (around NZD$220*).

 The main foreign-friendly ATMs belong to the Bank of China, Merchant's Bank and ICBC, as these are usually easy to find and offer instructions in English.

 Your best bet is to use ATMs connected to Japanese Post Bank (inside Post Offices), and Seven Bank (inside 7-Eleven convenience stores).

 This situation may improve ahead of the 2020 Olympics, as more banks move to connect to the international network.

-ATMs are widespread in Hanoi, Ho Chi Minh City and Da Nang, but Vietcombank, Agribank, Vietin Bank and Sacombank have a good network across the country so you may be able to find an ATM connected to one of these banks further afield.
+ATMs are widespread in Hanoi, Ho Chi Minh City and Da Nang.
+But Vietcombank, Agribank, Vietin Bank and Sacombank have a good network across the country, so you may be able to find an ATM connected to one of these banks further afield.

-Good ATMs to look out for are ones attached to Chinatrust, Citibank, HSBC, Maybank and Standard Chartered Bank, but no matter which ATM you use, you will be charged 200 pesos (PHP) (around NZD$6.50*) per withdrawal.
+ATMs are widely available in major cities in the Philippines, like Manila, but you may struggle to find a bank (let alone an ATM) in more rural areas.
+Good ATMs to look out for are ones attached to Chinatrust, Citibank, HSBC, Maybank and Standard Chartered Bank, but no matter which ATM you use, you will be charged 200 pesos (PHP) (around NZD$6*) per withdrawal.

-Try get the ATM to dispense smaller notes for you by withdrawing a random amount, like $280 rather than $300, so that you don't land up with all large banknotes that you can't get change for.
+Try get the ATM to dispense smaller notes for you by withdrawing a random amount, like $280 rather than $300, so you don't land up with all large banknotes that you can't get change for.